raugdae/EmuJS_BackendSave/README.md

 I'll describe the environnement i'm working with.
 It was designed to work with the frontend developped by Zad-Sixstring

 ## SERVER
-Debian 12 server in CLI Mode
+Debian 12 server in CLI Mode with these packages :
+- PostgreSQL V17.2 database
+- NFS (client/server)
+- FTP Server
+- NodeJS

 ## DATABASE
 PostgreSQL V17.2